apache/druid/docs/querying/set-query-context.md

    ![Running the query](../assets/set-query-context-run-the-query.png)

-For more information about using the web console Query view, see [Query view](../operations/web-console.md#query).
+For more information about the Query view in the web console, see [Query](../operations/web-console.md#query).

 ## Druid SQL

-When using Druid SQL programmatically—such as in applications, automated scripts, or database tools—you can set query context through various methods depending on how your queries are executed.
+When using Druid SQL programmatically—such as in applications, automated scripts, or database tools—you can set the query context through various methods depending on how you submit your queries.

 ### HTTP API